Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 - Unlimited cards and unlimited members

-- Unlimited Power-Ups
+- Unlimited Power-Ups (integrations)

-- 250 automated runs per month
+- 250 automated command runs/month

 - iOS and Android apps